-Assistance in choosing Heads of Houses

-General co-operation with Heads of Houses

-Help in meeting perplexing situations in Halls

-Chairman of Inter-House Council

-General social and personal matters:

-Standards of dress, dancing, conduct, and manners Consideration of unfavorable criticisms

-Requests from non-University people and organizations for co-operation

-Conduct of men in Women's Quadrangle

-Women's activities in sales contest and other moneyraising undertakings

-Advice about money matters
+General co-operation with Heads of Houses Help in meeting perplexing situations in Halls Chairman of Inter-House Council General social and personal matters: Assistance in choosing Heads of Houses Standards of dress, dancing, conduct, and manners Consideration of unfavorable criticisms Requests from non-University people and organizations for co-operation Conduct of men in Women's Quadrangle Women's activities in sales contest and other moneyraising undertakings Advice about money matters

-Conferences as to occupation, marriage, etc.

-Complaints of landlords, employers, etc., lack of conveniences in buildings, insults, offensive conduct, thieving

-Aid in accident, illness, death, mania, etc.

-The foregoing outline indicates the large part that social direction played in the duties of the office.
+Conferences as to occupation, marriage, etc. Complaints of landlords, employers, etc., lack of conveniences in buildings, insults, offensive conduct, Aid in accident, illness, death, mania, etc. This foregoing outline indicates the large part that social direction played in the duties of the office.
 It was always subordinated to the intellectual interests of the University and the well-being of its members as students.
-The following principles were formulated quite early in the history of the office of dean of women and were used to the fullest possible extent in taking official action and giving personal counsel:
+The following principles were formulated quite early in the history of the office of Dean of Women and were used to the fullest possible extent in taking official action and giving personal counsel.

-The social life is to be so ordered as to (1) contribute to, and not impair, the intellectual efficiency of the students; (2) be a source of physical recreation and not of bodily exhaustion; (3) add to social resources of students and to their ease and enjoyment in meeting different social situations; (4) develop a sense of social responsibility and dependableness; (5) aid in establishing reasonable standards of money expenditure; and (6) include as many students as possible who need it.
+10-337 on 12 10 21 Peacock 4-23-36 A4306 Talbot 49- -CHAPTERS VII-IX---5 The social life is to be so ordered as to (1) contribute to, and not impair, the intellectual efficiency of the students; (2) be a source of physical recreation and not of bodily exhaustion; (3) add to social resources of students and to their ease and enjoyment in meeting different social situations; (4) develop a sense of social responsibility and dependableness; (5) aid in establishing reasonable standards of money expenditure; and (6) include as many students as possible who need it.